miekg/dreck/README.md

  in the new comment under the issue or pull request.

-All commands executed will get one default argument, which is either the issue or pull request number, if the command is given in an issue dreck will run `/bin/cmd issue:NUMBER`, if done for a pull request that parameter will be `/bin/cmd pull:NUMBER`.
+All commands executed will get one default argument, which is either the issue or pull request number, if the command is given in an issue dreck will run `/bin/cmd issue/NUMBER`, if done for a pull request that parameter will be `/bin/cmd pull/NUMBER`.

 For example, if you want to exceute `/opt/bin/release ARGUMENT` on the server, the following alias must be there: